ValeryAndreevichPushkarev/PositionalEncoding/README.md

 ## Positional encoding basics

 Positional encoding (0- 0001, 1-0010, 2-0100) used to reduce logical elements count (and heat) **for any implemented function**.
+Input states represented as a One-of-N bit flag.
 Input state is fully determined by work of only 2 transistors (& element).
 Output state has 1-1 representation, so one-two transistors are more involved in work (usage of OR element in output).

 ![add operation](https://raw.githubusercontent.com/ValeryAndreevichPushkarev/PositionalEncoding/main/PositionalEncoding_3b_add_module.png)
 ![mul operation](https://raw.githubusercontent.com/ValeryAndreevichPushkarev/PositionalEncoding/main/PositionalEncoding_3b_mul_module.png)